mklnln/citysearcher-api/README.md

 -   The Schema.prisma file contains the definition of the database schema (in Prisma called a model) which will be used to populate the database with the correct table fields and types, resulting in a very easy TypeScript integration
 -   /Prisma/seed.ts enjoys a very simple prisma.city.create query builder that seeds the database from the parsed TSV file
 -   SQL injection is taken care of

----

-## Why Docker?

-Containerization perhaps feels like the _big new thing_ in development and for good reason.
-I wanted to make the experience of any potential consumer of this repo seamless, and Docker is the best way to do that.
-No need to install Postgres or pgAdmin, just have Docker ready and run a couple commands and Bob's yer uncle.

-### Key Ideas

--   Docker runs on _images_: a version of programs like NodeJS, Alpine (lightweight Linux), Python, etc., any runtime environment one might need in order to develop code
--   The Google Cloud VM is just running Postgres.
-It was seeded remotely and the data persists in a Docker volume
--   The local Docker container spins up both Postgres and a NodeJS server.
-Dockerfile and Docker Compose are essential files providing important information for how each _service_ should be run. e.g. What images to use, what .env variables, any commands/scripts to run upon initialization, etc

----

-## Why Google Cloud Platform?

-I wanted a free option just for proof of concept and I knew this option would be free by choosing low enough specs.
-I felt like Google would be a reliable choice and would potentially be useful for future projects at a proper production scale.

-GCP let me open up an SSH terminal on a virtual Debian machine (VM) in the browser and then install Docker via the command line.
-I then spun up a simple Postgres image.
-From my Linux machine, I made a VM running Linux that itself was running Linux in Docker.
-It's Linuxes all the way down!

-The live site may have taken a minute or so to respond. _"Cold starts"_ like this occur when the VM instance gets recycled after inactivity.
-In other words, the virtual machine, alive and ready to process requests on Google's servers, eventually just gets turned off if it receives no more requests.
-Once it receives a request, it has to turn on.
-Imagine the time it takes for a computer to boot up and load its first program and you can appreciate why it might take a solid minute for that first request to come back with a result.

-### Key Ideas

--   A virtual machine is a bit like Docker, where you can run an operating system as if it were just another program, like running Firefox or Photoshop
--   My VM is running Debian (a Linux OS) within which runs Docker, which is then running Postgres, providing data back to my NodeJS server
--   Note that the _matryoshka-doll-ification_ of programs isn't a necessary component, it's just fun and enables some workarounds

----

-# Further Research

--   Multiple containers to _'horizontally scale'_ and thereby mitigate high levels of traffic.
-Each instance of a database/server could individually handle requests, so the load is more evenly distributed.

--   This likely requires a front-end, but putting both the Postgres and NodeJS app within the same Docker container (like we're doing locally) in the VM would've been something cool to try.
-Barring performance issues from the free tier, this could be an easy solution to hosting, meaning one less web service to set up